SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-28-soc-sec-journey.md

 One thing we _could_ have done was have the Weekend Editrix apply for benefits on her own record when she reached age 67.
-Then, a few months later when I turned 70, she could have switched to spousal benefits when I applied.
-That would have gotten us about 3-4 months of a lower benefit, then trade up to our current benefits.
+Then, a few months later when I turned 70, she could have switched to spousal benefits after I applied.
+That would have gotten us about an additional 3-4 months at her lower benefit, then a trade-up to our current benefits.

-But&hellip; when you see how hard it was to apply in a straightforward way, you can, I hope, understand why we had no appetite to touch the system any more than we had to.
+But&hellip; when you see how hard it was to apply even in the _straightforward_ way, you can, I hope, understand why we had no appetite to touch the system any more than we had to.